onu22/euromonitor/README.md

 (3. If docker is not available, set "Euromonitor.Api" as the default project.
 Change db connection string (in appsettings.Development) to local sql server.
 Run project.

 (4. Swagger documentation is on https://localhost:9350/swagger/index.html - change port if not running in docker.
+To test on swagger, Log in with the accessToken by clicking on "Authorize" button.
+Enter: Bearer <replace_with_accesstoken> .

 (5. Open euromonitor-angular, the Front-End project, in your favorite editor and run "npm install" and "npm start"